 “Audience development cannot work in isolation.
 It must be based on cultural experiences that are relevant to people’s lives.
 Great art has drawn people to cultural venues for centuries not only because of its aesthetic qualities but also its powerful stories of passion, history, and human relationships.”

 A native speaker of Slovak, Mr. Mraz is fluent in English and Czech and has a working knowledge of Russian and French.
-He completed his piano studies at Košice Conservatory of Music in his native Slovakia, graduating with a performance of Rachmaninoff’s second piano concerto at age 20.
+A former Slovak and Irish folk dancer, he toured more than 20 festivals in Europe, Asia, and Mexico.
+Mr. Mraz completed his piano studies at Košice Conservatory of Music in his native Slovakia, graduating with a performance of Rachmaninoff’s second piano concerto at age 20.
 He holds a bachelor of science in business administration from City University of Seattle and a master in public policy from Harvard Kennedy School.

 Mr. Mraz’s professional and client work includes:

 National Czech & Slovak Museum & Library